JustAdam/dle/README.md

 - Open up config.toml
 - Add any container IDs you wish to ignore too `ignore = []`
-- All containers can either be logged to a single log, or each container to a seperate log.
+- Containers can either be sent to a single log, or as one container one log.
-- Log into your account and logentries.
+- Log into your account at logentries.
 - Add a new host and select manual configuration.

 #### Single log

 - Give your log a relevant name
 - Select Token TCP
-- Registry new log
+- Register new log
-- Copy the token given, and pass it to dle either by the environment variable `DLE_DEFAULT_LOG_KEY` or flag `--default-log-key`
+- Copy the token given, and pass it to dle either by the environment variable `DLE_DEFAULT_LOG_KEY` or the flag `--default-log-key`

 #### Log per container